CT-Data-Haven/ctp-dash/development.md

 ## Pages

 In addition to the `index.html` file which gives the overview indicators, each sector has an html file in the `pages` folder.
 Each html file has an associated javascript file with the same name.

-Containers for charts are each hard-coded in the html files---this could be improved upon and made more flexible.
+Pages are build using the [Assemble static site generator](http://assemble.io/) with Grunt build tools and setup by a Yeoman generator.
+Each page is made up of several Handlebars partials and fed sector-specific data from JSON files in the `src/data` folder.

-The front page is largely made up of a container for the [Isotope](https://isotope.metafizzy.co/) jQuery plugin.
+The front page is made with the same set of Handlebars templates, but without the sector data, and is largely made up of a container for the [Isotope](https://isotope.metafizzy.co/) jQuery plugin.
 Using tabletop, data is pulled in from a Google sheet; that data is bound to an html element using D3 and formatted using Handlebars.js.
 These cards can be filtered with Isotope.

 The sector pages depend primarily on jQuery, Bootstrap, D3, dimple, and the [d3-tip plugin](https://github.com/Caged/d3-tip).
 Pages that contain maps also use topojson, [d3-legend](http://d3-legend.susielu.com/), and our d3map chart.
 [Simple Statistics](https://simplestatistics.org/) calculates Jenks breaks for coloring maps.
+Most of these are minified into a `vendor.js` file.

 One major improvement would be to write generic functions to build dimple charts; as of now, each chart is built with its own function called by that sector page.

 An additional file, `globals.js`, has generic functions for charts, such as mouse events, formatting shortcuts, tooltips for different types of data, and dimple color objects.
+In the building process, this is minified along with `d3map.js`.

 ## Data